Content

 rather tahn raising an event, so why bother with the introduction of using

-of classes can be notified when an event is raised.
-The subscribing classes do
+classes can be notified when an event is raised.
+The subscribing classes do not need

-not need to know how the Clock works, and the Clock does not need to know what they
+to know how the Clock works, and the Clock does not need to know what they are going to

-are going to do in response to the event.
-Similarly a button can publish an Onclick
+do in response to the event.
+Similarly a button can publish an Onclick event, and any

-event, and any number of unrelated objects can subscribe to that event, receiving
+number of unrelated objects can subscribe to that event, receiving notification when the

 delegate.
 This is highly desirable as it makes for more flexible and robust